Skip to content

 The athletes Teel works with who make the most consistent progress are the ones who treat gym sessions with the same discipline they apply to interval sessions.
 They show up, they lift heavy, they record the numbers, and they progress.
 The ones who struggle are typically doing too much variety, too little load, or skipping sessions when riding feels good.
 Consistency and load are the variables that drive results.

 If you want a structured approach rather than building from scratch, the coaching programme can integrate strength work with your riding schedule from the start, rather than trying to bolt it on later.
+If your question is narrower — what to swap, when to lift relative to a key session, how to handle race week — drop it into the Roadman AI coach and you'll get a direct answer.

-The next step is straightforward: take the back squat, the Romanian deadlift, and the Bulgarian split squat, establish your starting loads this week, and run those three movements for eight weeks with progressive overload.
+The next step is simple: take the back squat, the Romanian deadlift, and the Bulgarian split squat, establish your starting loads this week, and run those three movements for eight weeks with progressive overload.
 That single decision, made consistently, will do more for your cycling than any amount of accessory work or equipment change.

 KEEP READING — THE SATURDAY SPIN